matthewpanizza/DecentralizedLV-Documentation/README.md

 ## High Voltage Electrical Layout

 This section contains the diagrams of the connections for the high voltage equipment with the low voltage equipment.
+Check out the [HV Controller repository](https://github.com/matthewpanizza/DecentralizedLV-HVController) for more information about the High Voltage Components.

 ### Decentralized 1.0 (SPX)